LiuzLab/AI_MARRVEL/docs/source/installation.rst

 Installation
 *************

-AIM is constructed with R and Python in different environment.
+AIM is originally constructed with R and Python in different environment.

-To free users from setting up all the environment, we provide the software as docker image.
+To free users from setting up all the environment, we provide the software as a Docker image.

 AIM-Lite
 =============
 AIM-Lite takes VCF and HPO as input to generate predictions.
 It is the samllest function unit of AI-MARRVEL software.

 .. note::